kittychengyuenpui/slackbot/README.md

 	2. It wakes at 09:30 and sleeps at 23:00 (managed by heroku scheduler add-on)
 	3. It uses openWeatherMap API for weather information
 	4. It uses adviceslip API for advice
-	5. It uses fixer API for latest currency exchange rate
+	5. It uses fixer API for the latest currency exchange rate
 	6. It uses holiday API to check holidays every day at 11am automatically

 ### Scripting